trsalondra/adidas_card/README.md

 # adidas_card
-This Adidas card was created by loosfollowing a video tutorial by Developedbyed, with the added feature of dynamic buttons.
+This Adidas card was created by following a video tutorial by Developedbyed, with the added feature of dynamic buttons.

 # Resources
 - [developedbyed](https://youtu.be/XK7T3mY1V-w)